manifoldfinance/kb/docs/Router/OpenMevRouter.md

 ### swapETHForExactTokens

 Receive an exact amount of tokens for as little ETH as possible, along the route determined by the path.
 The first element of path must be WETH.
-Leftover ETH, if any, is returned to msg.sender. amountInMax = msg.value
+Leftover ETH, if any, is returned to `msg.sender`. amountInMax = msg.value

 ```solidity title="Solidity"
 function swapETHForExactTokens(uint256 amountOut, address[] path, address to, uint256 deadline) external payable returns (uint256[] amounts)